Writing Buyer Love Letters to a Home Seller Does Not Work

 As I said before, not all sellers may appreciate this step on the buyer’s part.
 A potential downside to a buyer’s love letter is overstepping boundaries.
 Sellers may view these letters as manipulative.

 What a buyer sees as heartfelt, the seller may find inappropriate.
-Trust me you do not want to go down this rabbit hole.
+Trust me, you do not want to go down this rabbit hole.
 Additionally, some sellers prefer to maintain a professional relationship with the buyer during the transaction.

 In such a situation where the seller is distant and professional, a love letter may undermine the credibility of the buyer and damage their chances of securing the property.